alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </br>You attempt an authenticated network call
 </br>You still receive a 401-Unauthorized network error</i>

-This class of error stems from failure to synchronize the AuthSession across the 3 primary areas of memory:
+This class of error stems from failure to synchronize the AuthSession across the 3 areas of memory where `AuthSession` lives:

 - <b>1.
 Remote</b>: The most recent `AuthSession` returned from your remote auth provider
 - <b>2.
 Cached</b>: The `AuthSession` stored in cache
 - <b>3.
-Runtime</b>: The `AuthSession` object used in your actual application's runtime to make authenticated calls
+Runtime</b>: The `AuthSession` object used in your application's runtime to make authenticated calls

+In its remote form, the AuthSession some state on a remote server.</br>
+In its cached form, the AuthSession is serialized JSON.</br>
+In its runtime form, the AuthSession is a Swift struct.

+But as far as our domain is concerned, <b>these are identical `AuthSession`s!</b>

+They are <i>domain-identical</i> but memory-distinct.

-Your control over the communication of these three pieces of memory determines whether you succeed or fail in clientside authentication.
+You control over the synchonrized CRUD of these three `AuthSession`s will determine whether you succeed or fail in clientside authentication.

 EZClientAuth uses unidirectional data flow to ensure synchronization of these three `AuthSession`s.